RobertMolenaar-UT/fastFLIM/README.md

 6. Images and data files are saved in folder /Python_converted_* Username* /
 7. Errors on files are listed in the end.

->The countrate in FLIM should not exceed 10-20%, *FLIM_sync_limit* shows the 20% count limit value per pixel.
+>The countrate in FLIM should not exceed 10-20%, *FLIM_sync_limit* shows the 20% count limit value.

 ### OUTPUT